-Holidays and other fireworks seasons are often scary and overwhelming for our cats.
-The loud noises associated with firework displays can cause distress to our cats.
+Holidays and other fireworks seasons are often scary and overwhelming for our pets.
+The loud noises associated with firework displays can cause distress to them.
 Unfortunately, this can lead to cats becoming frightened and sometimes darting outside and getting lost.

 Video of the Day